Credentials

 Reiki Shares:

-I host Reiki Shares on some Sunday afternoons.
-Please check the site for the schedule, and any schdeule changes.
+I no longer host Reiki Shares on Sunday afternoons.
+If that should ever change in the future, I will update the site with the schedule, and any schedule changes.

 Reflexology has been known for many thousands of years.
 It was first practiced by the early Indian, Chinese and Egyptian peoples.
 Most people who have experienced Reflexology find it beneficial and very relaxing.